Skip to content

 A loan from banks with a refinance facility from NABARD is obtainable for starting poultry farming.
 For poultry farming schemes with large outlays, detailed project reports will have to be prepared.
 Banks give financial assistance for the following purposes;

-• For purchase of day-old chicks and ready to lay pullets.
+• For purchase of day-old chicks and ready-to-lay pullets.

-• For meeting working capital conditions for feed, medicines, and veterinary aid, etc. for the first 5 to 6 months that means till the stage of income generation.
+• For meeting working capital conditions for feed, medicines, veterinary aid, etc. for the first 5 to 6 months that means till the stage of income generation.

 Disease Management